Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked

-• Cozy, lounge-first comfort
+• Very cozy, lounge-first comfort

 • Washable cover keeps it family-friendly

-• Big “relax and stay awhile” feel
+• Big stay-awhile feel

 Who it is best for

-• Couples who prioritize movie-night comfort
+• Couples who care most about movie-night comfort

-• People who like a softer landing
+• People who prefer a softer landing

 Where it falls short

-• Less posture control during long laptop sessions
+• Less posture control during laptop sessions

-• Warmer feel over long sits
+• Warmer over long sits

-• Cover refit after washing takes patience
+• Cover refit takes patience

 IKEA UPPLAND Loveseat